speechly/speechly-unity-dotnet/README.md

 ### More code examples

-- [speechly-unity/Assets/MicToSpeechly/](speechly-unity/Assets/MicToSpeechly/) is a Unity sample project that streams data from microphone to Speechly using [MicToSpeechly.cs](https://github.com/speechly/speechly-unity-dotnet/blob/main/speechly-unity/Assets/Speechly/MicToSpeechly.cs) script running on a GameObject.
-The speech-to-text results are shown in the UI.
+- [SpeechlyExamples/MicToSpeechly/](speechly-unity/Assets/SpeechlyExamples/MicToSpeechly/) is a Unity sample scene that streams data from microphone to Speechly using [MicToSpeechly.cs](https://github.com/speechly/speechly-unity-dotnet/blob/main/speechly-unity/Assets/Speechly/MicToSpeechly.cs) script running on a GameObject.
+App-specific logic is in `UseSpeechly.cs` which registers a callback and shows speech-to-text results in the UI.

 ## Developing and contributing

-- `link-speechly-sources.sh` shell script will create hard links from `speechly-client-net-standard-2.0/Speechly/` to `speechly-unity/Assets/Speechly/` so shared .NET code in `SLUClient` and `SLUClientTest` is in sync.
+- `link-speechly-sources.sh` shell script will create hard links from `speechly-client-net-standard-2.0/Speechly/` to `speechly-unity/Assets/Speechly/` so shared .NET code in `SLUClient` is in sync.
 Please run the script after checking out the repo and before making any changes.
 If you can't use the script please ensure that the files are identical manually before opening a PR.